 Neighborhood Revitalization Tax Credit Program

 Since its inception in 2002, the Neighborhood Revitalization Tax Credit (NRTC) program has become one of the most successful public/private programs furthering community development and neighborhood change in New Jersey.
 The NRTC was designed by the Housing and Community Development Network of New Jersey, authorized by the New Jersey Legislature in 2002, and is administered by the state Department of Community Affairs (DCA).
-The program offers business entities who invest in the revitalization of eligible low- and moderate-income neighborhoods an 80 percent tax credit against various state taxes.
-Program-wide, a total of $15 million per year is available in tax credits, with a maximum of $1 million available per neighborhood, so that $18.5 million is available for community-driven plans overall.
+The program is designed to foster the revitalization of New Jersey's distressed neighborhoods.
+NRTC offers business entities a 100 percent tax credit against various New Jersey state taxes.
+Credits are provided to business entities that invest in the revitalization of low- and moderate-income neighborhoods in eligible cities.
+Sixty percent of the tax credit funds must be used for activities related to the development of housing and economic development.
+The remaining balance may be used for complementary activities such as the provision of assistance to small businesses, removing barriers to self-sufficiency, and promoting the integration of mixed-income neighborhoods.

 NJ Spotlight Op-Ed: A Tax Credit Program That Works, Creates Jobs, and is Well-Run